dsc-courses/dsc10-2025-su/syllabus.md

 <!-- {: .warning }
 **In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we’ll refer to as a discussion section, scheduled at the time listed above.
 You should ignore what you see as DI or LA on WebReg and just use the schedule above instead.** -->

-### Quiz Sessions
+### Quiz/Work Sessions

 All students enrolled are assigned to a lab section (listed as LA on WebReg and the Schedule of Classes).
-This is a two-hour block on Wednesdays that you should have reserved for this class.
-We will use some of this time to administer quizzes.
+This is a two-hour block on Wednesdays following lecture that you should have reserved for this class.
+We will use this time on July 10 to administer one quiz.
+During the other four weeks of the summer session, we will set this time aside as a working session where staff will be present to help with lab and homework.
 See the [Quizzes](#quizzes) section of the syllabus for more information.

 The quiz section will take place: